|

 Andrew

 Fisher, President of Cox Communications.
-Also included are airchecks
+There are also airchecks

 and on-air